-Alternatively, if you don't have permissions to change the siterc file, you can add the DEFCOMPUTECAP definition to a separate .mypgirc file (mypgi_rc on Windows) in your home directory.
+Alternatively, if you don't have permissions to change the siterc file, you can add the DEFCOMPUTECAP definition to a separate .mynvrc file in your home directory.

 The generation of device code can be time consuming, so you may notice an increase in compile time as the number of compute capabilities increases.